Vectrus (NYSE:VEC) Releases FY 2021 Earnings Guidance

 Vectrus (NYSE:VEC) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $4.760-$5.070 for the period, compared to the Thomson Reuters consensus estimate of $4.020.
+The company provided earnings per share guidance of $4.760-$5.070 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.020.
 The company issued revenue guidance of $1.75 billion-$1.78 billion, compared to the consensus revenue estimate of $1.73 billion.

-Separately, Zacks Investment Research raised shares of Vectrus from a hold rating to a buy rating and set a $54.00 target price on the stock in a research report on Saturday, August 14th.
+Separately, Zacks Investment Research upgraded Vectrus from a hold rating to a buy rating and set a $54.00 price objective for the company in a report on Saturday, August 14th.

 Vectrus, Inc is a services company.
 The company’s services include facility & logistics Services and Information Technology & Network Communications Services.
 The Facility & Logistics capabilities consists of airfield management, ammunition management, civil engineering, communications, emergency services, equipment maintenance, repair and services, life support activities, public works, security, transportation operations, and warehouse management & distribution.